 WORD WALLS AND PERSONAL DICTIONARIES

-FIND ALTERNATIVE WORDS
+FIND ALTERNATIVE VOCABULARY WORDS

 Reciprocal teaching refers to an instructional activity in which students become the teacher in small group reading sessions.
 Teachers model, then help students learn to guide group discussions using four strategies: summarizing, question generating, clarifying, and predicting.